 Let’s talk about sunbutter.

-The first time I tasted sunbutter was about a month ago.
-A long time ago one of my friends who has a son with a peanut allergy told me sunbutter was “yucky,” so I always had a bad impression of it, and never bothered to try it.
+It took me a long time to try sunbutter.
+Years ago, one of my friends who has a son with a peanut allergy told me sunbutter was “yucky,” so I always had a bad impression of it, and never bothered to try it.

-When Darryl bought a jar of sunbutter a few weeks ago, here’s what happened: I tried it, and I found out it was not yucky.
+When Darryl bought a jar of sunbutter one day, here’s what happened: I tried it, and I found out it was not yucky.
 It tastes like sunflower seeds, which is great!
 I love sunflower seeds.
 It does not taste like peanut butter.
 So if you try it and are expecting peanut butter, then you may be disappointed.

 Have you ever had those little chocolate candy coated sunflower seeds?
 I used to love those things – they were addictive.
 Anyway, I knew that I liked sunflower seeds and chocolate together, so I thought homemade salted sunbutter cups sounded like a good idea.